bethsmith0623/SEI-CC_4/work/w02/d3/01-02-jquery/02-jquery-part-2.md

 });
 ```

-**Who notices the difference about the way we attach a delegated event listener in jQuery vs. vanilla JS?**
+**What's different about the way we attach a delegated event listener in jQuery vs. vanilla JS?**

 Taking advantage of _event delegation_ seems like a perfect approach for our _Remove_ buttons that are on each home.